sofia-urosa/single-chromosome-yeast-repro/README.md

   Supplementary notebooks for exploratory analysis and figure generation.

-## How to run
+## How to run the pipeline

 This guide assumes you're running the code from the project's root folder.
+You can run it from elsewhere, but as a safety measure

 ### 1. Clone the repository
 ```bash